mbcarbonetto/qiime2-session/Hands-on-V3.md

 *Alternative:* If you have not performed this step just click [here](https://mbcarbonetto.github.io/qiime2_sessions/observed_otus/data/index.html) to take a look at the visualization.

-:question: Is richnnes different between *Streptomycin treated* and *untreated* samples?
+:question: Is richnness different between *Streptomycin treated* and *untreated* samples?

 <details><summary><b>Answer</b></summary>